isomerpages/govtech-corp/media/technews/_posts/2019-02-18-post-Kondo Mania: Digital decluttering made easy.md

 <p>In ‘Tidying Up with Marie Kondo’, decluttering is depicted as having a
 transformative effect on human relationships, where people are freed up to focus on the things that really matter to them.
-In the same vein, the
-<a href="https://www.tech.gov.sg/media/technews/the-tech-behind-the-moments-of-life" rel="noopener noreferrer nofollow" target="_blank">Moments of Life</a>approach to delivering government digital services
-aims to streamline interactions between the government, citizens and businesses so that they can achieve their goals and aspirations with minimal friction or frustration.</p>
+In the same vein, the Moments of Life approach to delivering government digital services aims to streamline interactions between the government, citizens and businesses so that they can achieve their goals and aspirations with minimal friction or frustration.</p>